 - Describe a useful thing you borrowed.

-- Describe an item you borrowed from one of your neighbours.
+- Describe an item you borrowed from one of your neighbors.

 - Describe a situation when someone you know helped you.